janus-idp/backstage-plugins/plugins/tekton/README.md

   ```

-- The following annotation is added to the entity's `catalog-info.yaml` file to identify whether an entitiy contains the Kubernetes resources:
+- The following annotation is added to the entity's `catalog-info.yaml` file to identify whether an entity contains the Kubernetes resources:

   ```yaml
   annotations: